 In the pre-fault (N-0) system condition, voltages are maintained with various static (e.g. fixed and switched shunt devices, transmission circuits) and dynamic (e.g. Generators, FACTS devices, STATCOMS) reactive resources maintaining voltages within prescribed ranges.
 Manual adjustments to these devices occur as load and other system conditions change in order to maintain the required voltage level.

 During the dynamic simulation timeframe, sufficient dynamic reactive resources to sustain transient voltage support during the natural swings of the system are crucial.
 Generally, the system response to these swings to maintain voltage comes from generator excitation system response, STATCOMs, Static Var Compensators (SVCs), wind and solar plant voltage controls, and other fast-acting resources.
 While pre-contingency voltages can be maintained using static reactive resources, the dynamic system response timeframe focuses primarily on dynamic reactive capability due to the transient nature of large power and voltage swings and the short response time required.

-Figure 43 Figure 43
+The BPTF dynamic stability criteria violations compensatory values are measured by adding dummy generators at the Farragut 345 kV, Astoria East 138 kV, and Greenwood North 138 kV buses with a MW size determined by the compensatory MW for thermal violations.
+Focusing on the event combination of the loss of Ravenswood 3 followed by event UC11 (as one of the more severe events), reactive capability was added to the dummy generators to the point where the BPTF transient voltage violations, sustained oscillations, and generator synchronism criteria violations are no longer observed.
+Figure 43 provides a description of dynamic compensation needed to address the event combination of the loss of Ravenswood 3 followed by event UC11.
+The impact of the added dynamic reactive capability is highly non-linear and other event combinations and the location of the dummy generators may cause significant variance to the values stated in Figure 43.

 Figure 43: Description of Dynamic MVA Added to System (new)